CarolineGraebelBHT/MasterProjectSonarQube/README.md

 For version 2, there are 7 duplications for 796 issues.
 Importantly, these 7 duplications are open issues.
 There are no clues to hint at a systematic occurence.
 It is more probable, that the few duplicated errors are reintroduced errors over different commits. <br>
 As a result, it could be confirmed that issues only get tracked once in the commits they got introduced.

+<a name="#tags-model-analysis"></a>
+### Analysing the data for predicting code smell tags
+For the subset of data selected for predicting code smell tags, distribution of projects and tags are investigated.
+Lastly, a visualisation for timestamps in the data per project is created to better understand how even the analysis are spread over time.

+<a name="#project-distribution"></a>
+#### Distribution of projects
+The representations of projects in the dataset is very uneven, with hive being strongly represented ith over 1750 analysis.
+Most projects have between 250 and 750 analysis.
+For some projects there are around 150 or less analysis.
+Also, not all projects have their issues represented in the dataset.
+Only 38/39 projects are represented in the data.

+<a name="#tags-distribution-model"></a>
+#### Distribution of tags
+Most tags are properly represented, appearing between 2500 and 6000 times in the data. 'redundant', 'performance', 'obsolete', and 'confusing' only appear around or less than a 1000 times in the data.
+The rarest one is 'confusing' with only 523 appearences.

+<a name="#time-analysis"></a>
+#### Time Analysis per project
+When plotting all projects on a timeline, the distance between analysis is inconsistent for most projects.
+Some have been analysed regularly over a timeframe.
+There are also projects that have a long history, but for some, they have only been developed shortly.
+It can't be known whether gaps in the analysis really equal a lack of information more than a change in coding prioritisation, holidays of developers etc..
+For most analysis, they still should strongly depend on prior commits.

 <a name="models"></a>
 ## Models
 To investigate whether models are able to predict code smells in models, two perspectives are explored. <br>